Intellectual property in India: Patents

-The Patents Act, 1970 were brought into the force on 20 April 1972, and further amendments were carried in 1999, 2002 and 2005.
-The Patent Rules, 2003 were introduced along with the Patent Act (amendment), 2002 on 20 May 2003, and recent amendments were carried in 2016, and 2017.
+The Patents Act, 1970 was brought into force on 20 April 1972, and further amendments were carried in 1999, 2002 and 2005.
+The Patent Rules, 2003 was introduced along with the Patent Act (amendment), 2002 on 20 May 2003, and recent amendments were carried in 2016, and 2017.
 The Patents (Amendment) Rules 2016 mainly focused on expediting the grant process, benefits to startup, and increase in official fees.

+Patent filing has increased drastically, with over 138,000 patents filed between 2015- 21, with over 85,000 filed in emerging technologies.

+There is a growing space of research literature about the Indian Patent regime, for example, in the context of how the working of pharmaceutical patents remains low in India, and how the Form 27 amendment does not sync with the reality of how it brings quality to Indian patents.

 Authority

 The Intellectual Property India is administered by the Office of the Controller General of Patents, Designs & Trade Marks (CGPDTM).
 This is a subordinate office of the Government of India and administers the Indian law of Patents, Designs, Trade Marks and Geographical Indications.

+Economic Effects of Intellectual Property Reform

+The economic effects of intellectual property reform in India is a complex subject area, and would require a separate detailed article.
+A beginning may be made by referring to Sunil Kanwar and Stefan Sperlich (2020), who study the effect of intellectual property reform on technological advancement and productivity increases in manufacturing industry in the emerging market context of India.